AFMac/Student_Dropout_Analysis/README.md

   - `train.py`
     - Python script to train the final model and export to a binary file via `pickle`
   - `predict.py`
-    - Python script to load the exported model and serve it via a `Flask` webservice
+    - Python script to load the exported model and serve it (locally or via Docker container) via a `Flask` webservice
   - Containerized Execution
     - `Dockerfile_student_dropouts`, `requirements.txt`, `xgboost_model.bin` - Various elements (including exported model) to support execution via Docker container
   - Cloud Deployment
     - This project is currently hosted via [PythonAnywhere](https://www.pythonanywhere.com) and you can test it live.
     - `predict-test.py` can be run via your preferred Python environment.
 The script sends a sample data request for a single student to the webapp and receives a response of the raw probability of their dropping out, and the accompanying prediction as 'True' or 'False' (based on a threshold of `p(dropout) >= 0.5`).
-    - `predict.py` is included if you're interested in the code for the webapp itself.
+    - `predict_asdeployed.py` is included if you're interested in the code used to deploy the webapp (slightly different from `predict.py` due to constraints with PythonAnywhere).

 # This is *boring*, I just want to see what this does.